 See all problems of the 2004 Chevrolet S10.

-The car involved is a 2003 Chevrolet s-10.
-The vehicle's vehicle identification number (VIN) was 1GCCT19X33_.
 The vehicle's wire harness melted against the exhaust manifold.
 As a result, the fuses blew out and the check engine sensor light stayed on.
-This wiring problem happened on August 9, 2004.

 See all problems of the 2003 Chevrolet S10.

 2001 Chevrolet S10 zr2 package .
 Brake lights dont work, fuses blown for door locks and mirrors, smoke was coming from driver side firewall.
 Took to shop to have them check wires.
 They said nothing was wrong with wires.
 Driving lights turn on by themself while car is not running, cannot shut off headlights, had to disconnect headlights.
 Took to another shop.
 Has been in shop for over a week now and they said our wiring harness was melted.
 Some kind of white lubricant or silicone is inside of harness? we have pictures to prove it.
 And we will get a report from the mechanic shop.
 I only have 45,000 miles on my truck.
 I am a very unhappy customer.
 Please help!.

 See all problems of the 2001 Chevrolet S10.

 While driving 50 mph front wheels locked up and the vehicle lost brake power.
 Emergency brake had to be engaged to assist in stopping the vehicle.
 Dealership indicated that this occurred because the steering wiring cable was grounded to a location where it should not have been.
 This resulted in the wiring being exposed and rubbed, causing an electrical short.
 To correct the failure dealership replaced the wiring harness.